We Shall Not Be Moved (film)

 We Shall Not Be Moved (Spanish: No nos moverán) is a 2024 Mexican satirical black comedy-drama film co-written and directed by Pierre Saint-Martin, in his directorial debut.
 It stars Luisa Huertas, Rebeca Manríquez, José Alberto Patiño, Pedro Hernández, Agustina Quinci and Juan Carlos Colombo.
 The film is inspired by a true story that happened to Saint-Martin’s mother when her brother died in 1968.

-The film was selected as the Mexican entry for Best International Feature Film at the 98th Academy Awards.
+The film was selected as the Mexican entry for Best International Feature Film at the 98th Academy Awards, but it was not nominated.